 really know what they're doing "Their magical musical sound comes from this communication.

-work out the songs together and think together on stage.
-Though the music
+They work out the songs together and think together on stage.
+Though the music seems loud and

 chaotic to the uninitiated listener, their shows are well thought out and dramatically calculated.

 "Everything is planned," says Knight. "lt all has to follow a pattern.
 It has to fall into place.